 Fifth, come up with a goal.
 I have a secret to tell you: If you don’t have a goal that you’re trying to attain with your budget, you probably won’t stick to it.
 Maybe you’re trying to save money – for a house, college, retirement, new car, furniture, etc. Or, maybe you just want to live more comfortably or go on more vacations.
 Talk about your goals, and if it helps, put a photo of it on your refrigerator to help you remember!

 Sixth, make it flexible.
-Have you ever tried making a budget but then your friend has a birthday, so before you know it, you go out and have a couple of drinks (come on, you’re celebrating) and before you know it, you just spent $50 on food and drinks – which was half of your food budget for 2 weeks…all in one night!
+Have you ever tried making a budget but then your friend has a birthday, so before you know it, you go out and eat and, you just spent $50 on food and drinks – which was half of your food budget for 2 weeks…all in one night!
 Or, maybe you write out your budget and then your kid comes home and NEEDS something for school.
 Or, maybe your kids suddenly go through a growth spurt and just won’t. stop. eating!
 Yeh, you have to be flexible.
 You can put “cushions” in your budget, you can round-up to the next dollar when you’re keeping track of what you spend (so what your paper shows you have left is less than what you ACTUALLY have), you can keep “special money” in a jar to the side, etc.

 I’m a list person, so what works for us in keeping our budget flexible is I keep a small notebook in my purse (or a used envelope ) and on it, I write out: $200 groceries, $150 misc., $100 gas.
 Then, throughout the month, as we spend money (after bills), it has to go in one of those columns.
 I subtract and keep a running total (allowing myself to see the purchases as I go).
 Occasionally we need more gas, or there’s a celebration and we need more food money, so we take it from other columns.
 Generally, this works for us.
 We’ve become self-disciplined enough to know that if we take $10 out of gas, then I’ll need to not drive much that week – or, I may forego a specialty body wash/shampoo/etc. that I generally like to get.
 We just get creative!